Inverted Intervals

 But, using inversion you can work out the interval in the key of G major (after inversion) and find the interval is an Augmented 5th.

 All you need to know now is that Augmented becomes Diminished, and that a 5th must become a 4th because the intervals need to add up to 9!
-So therefore the answer is Augmented 4th, without even having to think about the D♯ major scale!
+So therefore the answer is Diminished 4th, without even having to think about the D♯ major scale!
 And not having to work out the D♯ major scale is always a good thing!

 Recap